louxiu/source-code-of--land-of-lisp--in-elisp-/README.md

 I want to rewrite the common lisp code of the book “land of lisp” in elisp.
-This below is the source code in elisp and some difference between common lisp and elisp.

 1.source code written in elisp (partly)